This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Deep vein thrombosis (DVT) is a blood clot that forms in a deep vein of the body.
-The deep veins in the legs, thighs, and hips are the most common sites for DVT.
-DVT can also occur in a deep vein within your arms.
-The clot prevents the normal flow of blood in the vein.
-The blood backs up and causes pain and swelling.
 The DVT can break into smaller pieces and travel to your lungs and cause a blockage called a pulmonary embolism.
-A pulmonary embolism can become life-threatening.
+A PE can become life-threatening.
 It is important to go to all follow-up appointments and to take blood thinners as directed.
 This is especially important if you were discharged home from the emergency department.